y5684/llm-requirements-classification/README.md

 # results-llm-requirements-classification
 Complete experimental results for the paper “Requirement Classification with Large Language Models: Empirical Insights into Fine-Tuning and Prompting Techniques”: binary &amp; 12-class metrics.

+# Dataset — Enhanced Dataset for Requirements Classification

+This repository releases the datasets used in our requirements-classification study.
+The dataset/ folder includes the base corpus PROMISE.csv, the cleaned/normalized merge Original-Data.csv, and scale-up files LLM-generate.csv and LLM-generate+Paraphrasing_1–3.csv.
+Standard experimental splits are under dataset_binary/ (FR vs. NFR) and dataset_multi/ (12 classes).
+Each subfolder provides train.csv, val.csv, and test.csv.
+Rows contain the requirement text in Requirement and the label in Specific_Type (FR or one of {FR, A, L, LF, MN, O, PE, SC, SE, US, FT, PO}).

 # Results — LLMs for Requirements Classification
 Complete experimental results for the paper **“Requirement Classification with Large Language Models: Empirical Insights into Fine-Tuning and Prompting Techniques.”**
 Tasks: **Binary (FR vs. NFR)** and **12-Class (FR + 11 NFR subcategories)**.